spin-itn/spin-itn.github.io/docs/training/sc2/sc2_overview.md

 The venue is the '[C&eacute;v&eacute;o Village Vacances](https://www.ceveo.com/en/village/holiday-village-of-carcans)', located in the Landes pine forest, on the edge of the lake.
 Transfer to and from Bordeaux [Train station](https://www.sncf.com/en) and Bordeaux Airport ([Merignac, BOD](https://www.bordeaux.aeroport.fr/en)) will be arranged.
-At the moment, we are aiming for at least one bus departure at the following times:
+At the moment, we are aiming for at least one bus departure at the following times on May 17th:
-- 17:30 from Bordeaux St.-Jean Train station
+- 14:30 from Bordeaux St.-Jean Train station
-- 18:00 from Bordeaux Merignac (BOD) Airport
+- 15:00 from Bordeaux Merignac (BOD) Airport

-{: style="text-align: justify;"}
+For departure on May 22nd, we aim for a bus transfer from the venue which arrives:
+- 10:00 at Bordeaux Merignac (BOD) Airport
+- 10:30 at Bordeaux St.-Jean Train station.

 More bus transfer times will be added, depending on arrival times of particpants.
-However, if you can organize your travel to arrive before the 'main' bus transfer time, it facilitates things on our end!
+However, if you can organize your travel to to correspond to one of the 'main' bus transfer times, it facilitates things on our end!
 {: style="text-align: justify;"}

 To limit the carbon footprint of the meeting, we encourage you to travel by train if possible.
 For reference, some train connections are listed: